aidadatahub/aidadatahub.github.io/README.md

 # AIDA dataset register
-This site provides information on the datasets that have been shared on the AIDA data hub, in the form of machine- and human readable landing pages for Digital Object Identifiers ([DOI](https://www.doi.org/)) issued for these datasets, suitable for automated DataCite DOI registration.
+This site provides information on the datasets that have been shared on the AIDA Data Hub, in the form of machine- and human readable landing pages for Digital Object Identifiers ([DOI](https://www.doi.org/)) issued for these datasets, suitable for automated DataCite DOI registration.